(UPDATED MARCH 2018)

 Not all restaurants in Florence are closed on Pasqua or Pasquetta, in fact some of them drum up really special menus for the occasion.
 And not all will have special Easter menus- which I note in my suggestions.

-Here are 10+ ideas for valid eateries in Florence worth considering for your Easter Sunday and/or Monday meal.
+Here are 10+ ideas for where to eat in Florence worth considering for your Easter Sunday and/or Monday meal.
 Plus links to dining outside Florence and food blogs to create some Italian Easter food at home.

 Club Culinario Toscano da Osvaldo- There are few restaurants left in Florence in my opinion not doing fluff or garbage.
 Club Culinario does straightforward, unpretentious soul food and I think everyone should eat there at least once during their Florence love affair, if not many times.
 They won’t be doing a fixed menu, but some specials involving lamb for sure.
 You won’t be able to sleep at night without a portion of their fried beef and potato croquettes.
 Address: Piazza dei Peruzzi, 3R, Phone: 055-217919